russross/blackfriday/README.md

     default in the `MarkdownBasic` and `MarkdownCommon` convenience functions), newlines in the input translate into line breaks in the output.
 This is activate by using two trailing spaces before a new line.
-XXX(miek): this will probably be deleted.
+Another way to get a hard line break is to escape the newline with a `\`.

 *   **Includes**, support including files with `{{filename}}` syntax.